nakabonne/site/content/posts/take-a-walk-the-go-ast.md

 `Tok` represents a lexical token — which is specifies what the declaration is about depending on its implementation (IMPORT or CONST or TYPE or VAR).
 This AST Node tells us that the import declaration is on line 3 in dummy.go.

+Let's visit `ast.GenDecl` in depth-first order.
+Take a look `*ast.ImportSpec`, the next Node.

 #### *ast.ImportSpec

 ```go